This guide show show to access the numerical values of your results in a usable format, and also how to plot your results.

 In order to invoke the explorer UI and explore all of the variables and parameters in a model, simply call the function

 explore with the model run as the required argument as shown below.
 This will produce a new browser window containing a selectable list of parameters and variables, organized by component, each of which produces a graphic.
 The exception here being that if the parameter or variable is a single scalar value, the value will appear alongside the name in the left-hand list.

 Alternatively, in order to view just one parameter or variable, call the (unexported) function

-plot is not exported in order to avoid namespace conflicts, but a user may import it if desired.
+plot is not exported in order to avoid namespace conflicts, so needs to be called with Mimi.plot or a user may import it if desired.
 This call will return the type

 VegaLite.VLSpec, which you may interact with using the API described in the VegaLite.jl documentation.
 For example, VegaLite.jl plots can be saved as PNG, SVG, PDF and EPS files.
 You may save a plot using the

 Note that saving an interactive plot in a non-interactive file format, such as .pdf or .svg will result in a warning

 WARN Can not resolve event source: window, but the plot will be saved as a static image.
 If you wish to preserve interactive capabilities, you may save it using the .vegalite file extension.
 If you then open this file in Jupyter lab, the interactive aspects will be preserved.

 using VegaLite run(m) p = Mimi.plot(m, :ComponentName, :ParameterName) save("figure.svg", p)

 These two functions,